Save-The-Net/SaveNetNeutralityBot/README.md

 Next you'll need to install [python](https://www.python.org/downloads/) in order to install awscli.
 You won't need to know any python to deploy this bot, the awscli runs on it.
 Type `pip --version` to verify installation.

 After python has be successfully installed, you can use python's package manager to install awscli by typing `pip install awscli` in your terminal.
 After that you'll configure need configure it following these [instructions](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+Here is serverless's documenation on [setting up credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/).

 After this is done you're ready for deployment!